 Following on from my 3D Glasses modification for the Master System 2 I wanted to see if I can add the 3D Glasses support to the Mega Drive.
-I have seen posts online asking if it could be done and the original Power Base Converter did support the 3D Glasses adapator so it should be possible.
+I have seen posts online asking if it could be done and the original Power Base Converter does support the 3D Glasses adaptor, so it should be possible.

 Since I will be pairing up the Mega Drive 2 with an American 32x I need to also implement a 50/60hz and region modification using a single switch.
 On top of this I decided to install the Crystal Clear Audio board to enhance the Mega Drives audio.

 originally went with having the 3D Glasses board above the cartridge connector and threading the wires through one of the screw holes at the top to the underside of the cartridge connector.
 But I ran into issues with the wiring and the board was a bit too close to the cartridge connector.
 I was using the the pinout of the Mega Drive cartridge port found on Hardware Book combined with the Master System to Mega Drive mapping and the 3D Glasses pinout.
 This didn’t work correctly, likely due to getting the mapping incorrect rather than the pinouts so instead I went with wiring up the 3D Glasses board directly to the Z80 chip.

 I found the pinout of the Z80 chip on the console5.com wiki.
 This can almost be directly mapped to pads on the 3D Glasses board except for the /M0-7 pad, for this I wired it directly to the cartridge port.
 Wiring it directly to the Z80 chip worked.
 I still had the 3D Glasses board above the cartridge port but was too close to the cartridge connector (and the wiring was messy) so I moved it closer to the Z80 chip.
 This kept the wire runs a lot shorter.